x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/create-and-manage-groups.md

 2. Click **Continue**.

-   The csv format of the group details file is downloaded.
+   The .csv format of the group details file is downloaded.

 ## Naming policy